ucdavis/faculty-directory/README.md

 Add secrets file from 1password.
 Can do it manually but my trick is to type `dotnet user-secrets set a b` and it'll create you a dummy secrets file, which you can then replace with the proper version.
 On a map file is located at `~/.microsoft/usersecrets/3300ed04-c997-4a05-8ce8-7a65defad5ce`

+## Install Tools (If you want to run migrations)

+In the root

+`dotnet tool restore`

+Currently the only tool is dotnet-ef.

 ## Run

 Go into the web project /src/FacultyDirectory and type `dotnet watch run`.
 If you are using VSCode you can just click run or debug.